gowthamrajk/Structure-and-Pointers-in-C/README.md

-# Pointers-in-C
+# Structure-and-Pointers-in-C

-       This module consists of some programs in pointers concepts and some concepts that will be asked in the interview perspective
+       This module consists of some programs in pointers and structure concepts and some concepts that will be asked in the interview perspective